-One-to-one sessions where you can talk about anything that’s on your mind.
+One-to-one sessions where you talk about what’s on your mind.

-You get to set the agenda without having to worry about offending or troubling me.
-Even with good relationships, it can be hard to talk to family and friends as you may not want to worry them.
-Talking to someone not personally involved can help you be more honest and talk freely.
+You set the agenda without worrying about offending or troubling me.
+Talking to someone who isn’t personally involved can actually help you speak more freely than with family or friends.
 And if you’re not clear on what the problem is we can use the session to help you find out.

 A place where you can focus.

-Counselling is unique and very different to a conversation.
-When talking to family or friends the conversation (usually) goes back and forth with both people giving their opinion and sharing experiences.
-In conversations the subject can shift rapidly – you start off talking about one thing and end up talking about another!
-In counselling the focus is on what you want to talk about and clients find this allows them to go deeper than they’d normally do.
+Counselling is very different to a conversation where two or more people give their opinions and share experiences.
+In a conversation, the subject can shift rapidly, starting off on one thing and ending on another.
+In counselling the focus is on what you want to talk about and clients find this allows them to go deeper than they normally would.

-If you find this a bit intimidating – please don’t worry.
+If you find this intimidating – please don’t worry.
 See ‘I find talking about myself really difficult’ in the Q&A section below.

 A way to understand and handle your thoughts, emotions and the things you do.